Siddharth Shanghvi: Career

-He wrote his first book "The Last Song of Dusk," at 22, but dropped it when the agent suggested some changes; thereafter he moved to Northern California, having an aunt and uncle in Berkeley, and enrolled in a master's degree in mass communications at San Jose State University.
+He wrote his first book, The Last Song of Dusk, at 22, but dropped it when the agent suggested some changes were required.
+He then moved to Northern California, having an aunt and uncle in Berkeley, and enrolled in a master's degree in mass communications at San Jose State University.
 He graduated in 2002 and the book was finally published in 2004.

-Shanghvi has been compared to Salman Rushdie and Vikram Seth in his writing styles, especially for using settings of magical realism, and themes such as karma, love and sexuality extensively in The Last Song of Dusk.
+Shanghvi has been compared to Salman Rushdie and Vikram Seth in his writing styles, especially for using settings of magical realism, and themes such as karma, love, and sexuality extensively in The Last Song of Dusk.
 His essay, Hello, Darling, appeared in 2008 anthology, AIDS Sutra: Untold Stories From India.

 His second book, The Lost Flamingoes of Bombay (2009) which had events taken from the Jessica Lall murder case, received mixed reviews.
 His third book, The Rabbit & The Squirrel (2018) with illustrations by Stina Wirsen was described by the Hindustan Times as an 'instant classic'.
-His acclaimed first work of non-fiction, Loss (HarperCollins | 2020), is a collection of essays that chart an intimate landscape of death, grief and healing.
+His acclaimed first work of non-fiction, Loss (HarperCollins | 2020), is a collection of essays that chart an intimate landscape of death, grief, and healing.

 After his father was diagnosed with cancer in 2007, Shanghvi turned to photography.
 His photography series The House Next Door, opened at Galleri Kontrast in Stockholm in 2010.
 In early 2011 it was shown at the Matthieu Foss Gallery, Bombay and later at Delhi's eponymous Vadehra Art Gallery.
-Referring to this body of work Salman Rushdie (author of Midnight's Children) said, "These pictures touched me deeply.
+Referring to this body of work Salman Rushdie said, "These pictures touched me deeply.
 They are at once intimate and clear-sightedly objective, precise and affectionate.
 The quietness of their world is the silence of memory and sorrow, but there is, too, considerable artistry in the composition, and a joy taken in detail, and character, and place."